-In the games category, higher net revenues from MAGIC: THE GATHERING, MONOPOLY, ELEFUN & FRIENDS, DUEL MASTERS, JENGA, OPERATION and TWISTER products in 2013 compared to 2012 more than offset lower net revenues from other traditional board games.
-In 2012, higher net revenues from MAGIC: THE GATHERING, TWISTER, BATTLESHIP and boys' action gaming products, primarily STAR WARS and TRANSFORMERS products, were partially offset by lower net revenues from other game brands.
+In the games category, higher net revenues from franchise brands, specifically MAGIC: THE GATHERING and MONOPOLY, in 2014 compared to 2013, as well as other games brands, were more than offset by lower net revenues from DUEL MASTERS and TWISTER, and other certain brands.
+In 2013, higher net revenues from MAGIC: THE GATHERING, MONOPOLY, ELEFUN & FRIENDS, DUEL MASTERS, ANGRY BIRDS, OPERATION and TWISTER products compared to 2012 more than offset lower net revenues from other traditional board games.

-In the girls' category, higher net revenues from MY LITTLE PONY products along with the introduction of NERF REBELLE products contributed to the category's growth in 2013.
+In the girls' category, higher net revenues from franchise brands, LITTLEST PET SHOP, MY LITTLE PONY, NERF and PLAY-DOH, in 2014 compared to 2013 as well as higher net revenues from FURREAL FRIENDS were more than offset by an expected decline in net revenues from FURBY products.
+In 2013, higher net revenues from MY LITTLE PONY products along with the introduction of NERF REBELLE products contributed to the category's growth.
 This growth was only partially offset by lower net revenues from LITTLEST PET SHOP, ONE DIRECTION, BABY ALIVE and FURBY products.
-In 2012, higher net revenues from MY LITTLE PONY and EASY BAKE products as well as the introduction of FURBY and ONE DIRECTION products contributed to growth in the girls' category.
-These increases were partially offset by lower net revenues from FURREAL FRIENDS, STRAWBERRY SHORTCAKE, LITTLEST PET SHOP and BABY ALIVE products in 2012.

-In the preschool category, higher net revenues from SESAME STREET, PLAY-DOH and PLAYSKOOL HEROES products, primarily related to the TRANSFORMERS brand, were more than offset by lower net revenues from PLAYSKOOL and TONKA products.
-In 2012, increased net revenues from PLAYSKOOL HEROES, primarily related to MARVEL characters, and to a lesser extent higher net revenues from PLAY-DOH products, were more than offset by decreased sales of SESAME STREET and TONKA products.
+In the preschool category, higher net revenues from the franchise brands PLAY-DOH and TRANSFORMERS in 2014 compared to 2013 were more than offset by lower net sales from core PLAYSKOOL as well as key partner brands, particularly SESAME STREET, MARVEL and STAR WARS.
+In 2013, higher net revenues from SESAME STREET, PLAY-DOH and PLAYSKOOL HEROES products, primarily related to the TRANSFORMERS brand, were more than offset by lower net revenues from core PLAYSKOOL and TONKA products.

-U.S. and Canada operating profit decreased 2% in 2013 compared to 2012 and increased 15% in 2012 compared to 2011.
-Operating profit margin improved to 15.6% in 2013 compared to 15.1% in 2012.
+U.S. and Canada operating profit increased 7% in 2014 compared to 2013 and decreased 2% in 2013 compared to 2012.
+Operating profit margin improved to 16.5% in 2014 from 15.6% in 2013 and 15.1% in 2012.
 Operating profit for the year ended December 30, 2012 includes restructuring charges of \$2,444.
 Absent these charges, operating profit margin was 15.2% in 2012.
-Operating profit decreased in dollars as a result of the impact of lower net revenues and, to a lesser extent, higher product development and selling, distribution and administration expenses partially offset by lower advertising expense.
-Operating profit margin increased as a result of improved product mix and lower advertising expense as a percentage of net revenues partially offset by higher product development and selling, distribution and administration expenses as a percentage of net revenues.
-Operating profit margin improved to 15.1% in 2012 compared to 12.4% in 2011.
-The increase in operating profit and margin was primarily the result of product mix as well as improved inventory management, which resulted in lower inventory obsolescence costs in 2012 compared to 2011.
-Changes in product mix included a reduced impact from closeout sales in 2012 compared to 2011.
-Foreign currency translation did not have a material impact on U.S. and Canada operating profit in 2013 or 2012.
+The improvement in operating profit and operating profit margin in 2014 compared to 2013 was the result of both higher net revenues and improved product mix, as well as lower shipping and distribution costs.
+In 2013, operating profit decreased in dollars compared to 2012 as a result of lower net revenues and, to a lesser extent, higher product development and selling, distribution and administration expenses partially offset by lower advertising expense.
+2013 operating profit margin increased as a result of more favorable product mix and lower advertising expense as a percentage of net revenues partially offset by higher product development and selling, distribution and administration expenses as a percentage of net revenues.
+Foreign currency translation did not have a material impact on U.S. and Canada operating profit in 2014 or 2013.